callummcgregor/nap-webdev-test/README.md

 # Foreword

-I have no previous experience using Node.js and therefore did not expect to be able to deliver a high quality product in this test.

-Instead I saw this as an opportunity to learn about Node, which has, until now, been a gap in my technical knowledge.
+Not having any previous experience using Node.js I saw this as an opportunity to learn about something that has, until now, been a gap in my technical knowledge.

 I began by researching Node and practicing with a few tutorials.
-While perhaps not necessary to complete the programming task, this gave context that proved quite helpful.
+While perhaps not necessary to complete the programming task, this provided context that proved quite helpful.

 After familiarising myself with Node I began on the actual development task.
-During this phase I was also introduced to Handlebars and Bootstrap, which I found interesting and ultimately helpful in achieving my end goal.
-The results may not be particularly pretty, or even functional, but much was learnt in the process about a technology which was completely foreign to me until 2 days ago.
+During this phase I was introduced to Handlebars and Bootstrap, which I found interesting and ultimately helpful in achieving my end goal.
+The end results of my test may not be particularly pretty, or even functional, but much was learnt in the process about a technology which was completely foreign to me until 2 days ago.

 Also included is an Excel spreadsheet with a brief summary of the hours I spent on this.